mattdiamond/fuckitjs/README.md

 **FuckIt.moreConflict**()

-Are you tired from running from conflict?
+Are you tired of running from conflict?
 Are you ready to overwrite every single property on the global `window` object even if it crashes your browser?
 Then this method is for you.

 Browser Compatibility
 ---------------------